Colloquium: Quantum anomalous Hall effect

 \subsection{MnBi$_2$Te$_4$ thin films}

 The \textit{A}-type antiferromagnetic order has a substantial influence on the topological properties of MnBi$_2$Te$_4$ thin films.
 Because of the ferromagnetism within each SL, the surface states develop a magnetic exchange gap driven by surface magnetism.
 The signs of the half-quantized Hall conductance $\sigma_{xy}$ contributed by the top and bottom surfaces are determined by the direction of magnetic order at that surface.
-For perfect A-type order, the surface states on top and bottom SLs will respond to antiparallel magnetizations when the number $N$ of septuple layers is odd and to parallel magnetizations when $N$ is even.
+For perfect A-type order, the surface states on top and bottom SLs will respond to \addCXL{parallel} magnetizations when the number $N$ of septuple layers is odd and to \addCXL{antiparallel} magnetizations when $N$ is even.
 The total Hall conductance is therefore expected to be quantized in the absence of a magnetic field at $\pm e^2/h$ when $N$ is odd and the films are thick enough to weaken hybridization between the top and bottom surfaces.
-Even $N$ films have no Hall conductance and are referred to as axion insulators in the literature \cite{otrokov2019unique,li2019intrinsic,zhang2019topological,liu2020robust}, a practice that we will follow.
-As discussed in Sec.\ref{Sec:MTIaxion}, the concept of an axion insulator state is precise only in the 3D limit.
-In the presence of either inversion symmetry or the combined symmetry of TR and half translation, $\theta$ takes the quantized value $\pi$ in MnBi$_2$Te$_4$ just as it does in Bi$_2$Te$_3$.
-On the other hand, the TME effect requires the whole sample to be insulating, and thus only the thick films with an even number of layers (\textit{C} = 0) are suitable for this phenomenon in MnBi$_2$Te$_4$.
-It has been predicted that an in-plane magnetic field can drive MnBi$_2$Te$_4$ into a higher-order M$\ddot{o}$bius insulator with surface “M$\ddot{o}$bius fermions” and chiral hinge states \cite{zhang2020mobius}.
+Even $N$ films have no Hall conductance. \am{Like the ZHCP states of magnetically doped sandwich structures discussed previously, even $N$ MnBi$_2$Te$_4$ \addCXL{thick} films are referred to as axion insulators in the literature \cite{otrokov2019unique,li2019intrinsic,zhang2019topological,liu2020robust}, a practice that we will follow.
+The axion electrodynamics field theory model applies only to even $N$ MnBi$_2$Te$_4$ thin films.
+Films with an odd number of SLs will yield QAH states.} It has been predicted that an in-plane magnetic field can drive MnBi$_2$Te$_4$ into a higher-order M$\ddot{o}$bius insulator with surface “M$\ddot{o}$bius fermions” and chiral hinge states \cite{zhang2020mobius}.